 - This is often an opportunity to highlight any other resources that may be useful to accelerate recovery.

-Just like your bicep muscle in your arm, if your muscle is tight or held in an extreme shortened or lengthened position, it loses its ability to generate force.
+Just like your bicep muscle in your arm, if your muscle is tight or held in an extremely shortened or lengthened position, it loses its ability to generate force.
 Try it!
-Hold a 5-pound weight in 3 different positions and the repeatedly bend and straighten your elbow.
+Hold a 5-pound weight in 3 different positions and repeatedly bend and straighten your elbow.
 You should have found it the easiest to do when your elbow was bent to 90 degrees – the bicep muscle’s optimal position.

-Anytime you need to recruit your pelvic floor for support it will be easier and more effective if the muscle is starting at its optimal length.
+Anytime you need to recruit your pelvic floor for the support it will be easier and more effective if the muscle is starting at its optimal length.
 When you return to sport or aerobics you are challenging your pelvic floor to counter the natural increase in abdominal pressure that occurs.
-If your pelvic floor is tight and already short it may not be able to generate the necessary force and often attempting to generate this force overtime can lead to pain.
+If your pelvic floor is tight and already short it may not be able to generate the necessary force and often attempting to generate this forced overtime can lead to pain.
 The other consequence of using tight pelvic floor muscles is the fact that they will be weak.
 If the muscles can’t counter the force during sport the “downside” is that you are not supporting your bladder, uterus and vagina – this could lead to prolapse.

 While this is commonly used as a strategy to minimize bathroom visits it is NOT recommended.
 The bladder can be thought of as a water balloon.
-It needs to receive fluids to a “regular volume” in order to turn on the receptors in the bladder wall that ultimately send the “I need to go pee” signal to your brain.
+It needs to receive fluids to a “regular volume” to turn on the receptors in the bladder wall that ultimately send the “I need to go pee” signal to your brain.
 If you are decreasing fluid intake the bladder responds by becoming hypersensitive or “overactive”.
-Now with small volumes the receptors still turn on sending the same signal to the brain that you need to go pee – even though the actual volume that you will pee will be small.
+Now with small volumes, the receptors still turn on sending the same signal to the brain that you need to go pee – even though the actual volume that you will pee will be small.
 The other important factor to realize is that poor hydration increases the concentration of urine.
 Concentrated urine acts as a “bladder irritant” and similarly will cause those signals to the brain to happen before we want them to.